AccQ•Tag™ Amino Acid Sample PrepProteomics, Cell biology, Food testing, Biopharma

-AccQ•Tag Ultra and AccQ•Tag chemistries are the first step in enabling your laboratory to obtain accurate amino acid composition from protein/peptide hydrolysates, physiologic fluids, feeds, foods, pharmaceutical preparations, and many other sample matrices.
+AccQ•Tag Ultra and AccQ•Tag chemistries are the first steps in enabling your laboratory to obtain an accurate amino acid composition from protein/peptide hydrolysates, physiologic fluids, feeds, foods, pharmaceutical preparations, and many other sample matrices.
 Waters has developed a comprehensive system-based approach to the analysis of amino acids that takes advantage of UPLC separations, application-specific columns for AAA, and standards and kits for AAA and now includes easy automation with the Andrew+.

 AccQ•Tag Ultra and AccQ•Tag chemistry kits include:

 - Dedicated reversed-phase columns QC tested for amino acid analysis

 Accurately separating, identifying, and quantitating amino acids is challenging.
 In addition, depending on the labeling technique used, there can be stability concerns.
 In this chemistry kit, we use the AQC reagent (AccQ-Tag) which follows a rapid carbamate reaction on the primary and secondary amines in the sample.
 This reaction is self-quenching and stable for days.

 Contamination is also another challenge.
 The protocol was written with this in mind, using fresh tips and minimizing user interaction which can introduce contamination of amino acids from the environment into the sample.